Author: Ryan Lopopolo

 Harness Engineering: Leveraging Codex in an Agent-First World

-By: OpenAI Type: article URL: https://openai.com/index/harness-engineering/
+By: Ryan Lopopolo (OpenAI, Member of the Technical Staff) Type: article URL: https://openai.com/index/harness-engineering/

 Summary